jackmiller2003/dl-cyclones/README.md

 * Pressures for u and v could be 200,250,450,650,850 since these cover SHR, SHR^2 and U200.
 * Should pressures for z be the same?
 I think so if we are considering our data like an image.
 I'm also guessing that they are using potential vorticity hence the geopotential height.
 Hence 200,250,450,650,850 for z.

+### Current TODO

+We need to:
+* Fix up data collection for cyclones across months
+* Redo JSON entries so that they don't include 3h * t because data collection only does 3h time steps (as it should!)
+* Cyclones with NaN values from ERA5